 School districts are required to maintain and make available to the child's parents/guardians, at the annual review or the child's IEP and upon request, related service logs that record the type of related services administered under the child's IEP and the minutes of the related service that have been administered.
-Under IDEA, related services include speech-language pathology and audiology services, interpreting services, psychological services, physical and occupational therapy services, recreation services, including therapeutic recreation, early identification and assessment of disabilities in children, counseling services, including rehabilitation counseling, orientation and mobility services, and medical services for diagnostic or evaluation purposes.
+Under IDEA, related services include speech-language pathology and audiology services, interpreting services, psychological services, physical and occupational therapy services, recreation services, including therapeutic recreation, early identification and assessment of disabilities in children, counseling services, including rehabilitation counseling, orientation and mobility services and medical services for diagnostic or evaluation purposes.
 Related services also include school health services and school nurse services, social work services in the schools, and parent counseling and training.
-To the extent that any of these services are included in the student's IEP as part of the student's educational program, the related service provider must maintain a log that identifies the date services were provided and the minutes of service provided.
-The Illinois School Student Records Act was amended to specifically note that these required related service logs are considered student temporary records, which a district must maintain for five years after a student has transferred, graduated or otherwise withdrawn from the school district.
+To the extent that any of these services are included in the student's IEP as part of the student's educational program, the related service provider must maintain a log that identifies the date services were provided and the minutes of service logs are considered student temporary records, which a district must maintain for five years after a student has transferred, graduated or otherwise withdrawn from the school district.
 As a school student record, a parent or guardian may request and review the related service log at any time.

-MISCONDUCT BY STUDENTS WITH DISABILITIES See Board Policy 7:230
+MISCONDUCT BY STUDENTS WITH DISABILITIES: Board Policy 7:230

-ENGLISH LEARNERS See Board Policy 6:160
+ENGLISH LEARNERS: Board Policy 6:160